storybookjs/ember/docs/builders/overview.md

 title: 'Builders'
 ---

-Storybook, at its core, is a build tool.
-It provides pluggable builders to help match the application's development environment, making it easy to compile your code—Javascript, CSS, and MDX into an executable bundle, updating in the browser in real-time.
+Storybook, at its core, is powered by builders such as Webpack and Vite.
+These builders spin up a development environment,  compile your code—Javascript, CSS, and MDX—into an executable bundle and update the browser in real-time.

 ![Storybook builder overview](./storybook-builder-workflow.png)